Miracle on ice

 Outside organizations are closely watching the ADM experiment.
 In June the U.S. Olympic Committee began talking with its top governing bodies about adopting new best practices.
 USA Swimming and U.S. Tennis Association officials support kids playing other sports to reduce burnout and overuse injuries.
 In May Canada banned bodychecking at the peewee level, the cultural equivalent of Texas football banning tackling through age 12.
 Safety and popularity have become levers for change.
 "Deep down, most parents know something is wrong," Mancini says.
 "They come up and say things like, 'My older son quit hockey.'
 They're looking for something better."

 THE ARENA at St. Clair Shores, a working-class community known for its youth hockey, is one of the places where Mancini is viewed with suspicion.
 Entering on a bright spring day, he passes photos of teams that have won state titles going back a generation.
-Since USA Hockey began rolling out ADM to its affiliates in 2009, the St. Clair Shores association has pushed back on most of the suggested reforms.
+Since USA Hockey began rolling out ADM to its affiliates in 2009, the St. Clair Shores association has pushed back on most of the suggested reforms."This is America," says Paul Doppke, president of the association.
+"People don't want to be told what they can't do with their kids.
+They should get rid of the USA in USA Hockey."

 The latest beef is over cross-ice hockey, in which boards are laid across the ice to create playing spaces for two four-on-four games plus an area in the middle for drills.
 USA Hockey's Michigan sanctioning body introduced cross-ice two years at the mites (8U) level, where it was then ignored by 28 percent of local associations, including St. Clair Shores.
 Starting in September, a new statewide rule will mandate its use for half the season.